Mashhad: Climate

+Snow cover had been observed in 21.1 days annually, with only 3.8 days in which the snow depth exceeds 0.10 m.

 The highest recorded temperature was 43.8 °C on 6 July 1998 and the lowest recorded temperature was -28 °C on 3 February 1972.

 Demography

+Population

+At the time of the 2006 National Census, the city's population was 2,410,800 in 621,697 households.
+The following census in 2011 counted 2,766,258 people in 804,391 households.
+The 2016 census measured the population of the city as 3,001,184 people in 914,146 households.

 Ethnic groups

 The vast majority of Mashhadi people are ethnic Persians, who form the majority of the city's population.
 Other ethnic groups include Kurdish and Turkmen people who have emigrated recently to the city from the North Khorasan province.
 There is also a significant community of non-Arabic speakers of Arabian descent who have retained a distinct Arabian culture, cuisine and religious practices.

 There are also over 20 million pilgrims who visit the city every year.

 Religion

-Today, the holy shrine and its museum hold one of the most extensive cultural and artistic treasuries of Iran, in particular manuscript books and paintings.
-Several important theological schools are associated with the shrine of the Eighth Imam.
+Today, the holy shrine and its museum hold extensive cultural and artistic treasuries of Iran, in particular manuscript books and paintings.
+Several theological schools are associated with the shrine of the Eighth Imam.

 The second-largest holy city in the world, Mashhad attracts more than 20 million tourists and pilgrims every year, many of whom come to pay homage to the Imam Reza shrine (the eighth Shi'ite Imam).
 It has been a magnet for travellers since medieval times.
 Thus, even as those who complete the pilgrimage to Mecca receive the title of Haji, those who make the pilgrimage to Mashhad—and especially to the Imam Reza shrine—are known as Mashtee, a term employed also of its inhabitants.
-As an important problem, the duration when new passengers stay in Mashhad has been considerably reduced to 2 days nowadays and they prefer to finish their trip immediately after doing pilgrimage and shopping in the markets.
+As an important problem, the duration when new passengers stay in Mashhad has been considerably reduced to 2 days and they prefer to finish their trip immediately after doing pilgrimage and shopping in the markets.
 There are about 3000–5000 unauthorized residential units in Mashhad, which, as a unique statistic worldwide, has caused various problems in the city.

-Although mainly inhabited by Muslims, there were in the past some religious minorities in Mashhad, mainly Jews who were forcibly converted to Islam in 1839 after the Allahdad incident took place for Mashhadi Jews in 1839.
+Although mainly inhabited by Muslims, there were in the past some religious minorities in Mashhad.
+They were mainly Jews, who were forcibly converted to Islam in 1839 after the Allahdad pogrom took place for Mashhadi Jews in 1839.
 They became known as Jadid al-Islam ("Newcomers in Islam").
 On the outside, they adapted to the Islamic way of life, but often secretly kept their faith and traditions.